 You now have a list of major errors and how to study for them.
-For example, you might find yourself short on vocabulary, and so you'll spend 10 hours memorizing 400 of the top words on the SAT.
+For example, you might find yourself forgetting grammar rules, and so you'll spend 10 hours memorizing the most commonly tested grammar rules on the SAT.
 Or you might find that you don't know quadratic equations, and spend 10 hours reviewing them.

 You'll want to prioritize your content issues first.
 Content issues are those with fundamental knowledge of math, reading, writing, science, and so forth.
 These are things like what subject verb agreement is, trapezoids and their properties, and so on.

 Content issues are the hardest to forget, so studying early has an advantage.
 These issues are also the most the scalable: even if you dump a lot of time into fundamental content, you'll continue to improve as you know more of it.